sendgrid/docs/source/User_Guide/Suppressions/blocks.md

 Searching Blocks by Date
 {% endanchor %}

 In the top right corner, you will see a calendar icon.
 Click this and choose the dates you would like to search between.
-Your recipient list will refresh, showing the recipients who marked your email as spam between these dates.
+Your recipient list will refresh, showing the email addresses that were blocked between these dates as well as the block reason.

 {% anchor h2 %}
 Removing Recipients from The List